How to Sync Asana Tasks and Google Calendar Events Automatically

 - Create an event in Google Calendar for every Asana task you’ve included in the rule set.

-- Sync dates, times, guests, event titles and descriptions between your tools and keep them up to date in real-time.
+- Automatically sync dates, times, guests, event titles and descriptions between your tools and keep them up to date in real time.

 Here are a few screenshots of our synced Asana project and Google Calendar: